kavindaperera/Sinhala-Cinema-Artists-Search/README.md

 ### No of Records

 - The artist corpus contains data about more than 350 well-known actors and actresses.
-Data was be extracted from [website](films.lk)
+Data was be extracted from [films.lk](films.lk)

 ### Data Fields